Nukesor/sticker-finder/README.md

         /start Start the bot
         /stop Stop the bot
-        /tag_pack Start to tag a whole pack
+        /tag_set Start to tag a whole set
+        /tag_single Tag a single tag
+        /cancel Cancel all current tag actions

 Feel free to host your own or to use mine: @std_bot